About the IPCA Knowledge Basket

 Once you have created an IPCA Knowledge Basket account there are several different ways to start your learning journey:

-- Do you have a specific topic in mind?
-Check out the “Search Resources” page with how-to guides to help with your search experience.
+• Do you have a specific topic in mind?
+Check out the Resources page with how-to guides to help with your search experience.

-In the spirit of ‘we rise together’, website users are encouraged to contribute resources to enhance our collective knowledge.
-Access the community contributions form for more information.
+In the spirit of ‘we rise together’, you are encouraged to share resources to grow our collective knowledge.
+Access the contributions form on the Engage page for more information.

 Creating an Account